 It’s honestly so similar.
 It’s freakishly similar.
 She’s like my little sister.
 I adore Cierra.
 We’ve become so close.
 Our boyfriends are best friends, so we’re always together in real life.
+When I was going through some tough times with my boyfriend Cierra recommend going to http://www.go-binder.com, to learn some tricks on getting him back.
 I think Cierra is a lot more grown-up than Mariana is – she has a few years on Mariana to start with, and Cierra’s very savvy and a little more self-aware than Mariana.
 I’m definitely less reckless than Callie; I’m a very calculated person.
 We’re quite different, but the dynamic between us is very similar.
 I consider Cierra family, and it’s nice to go to work with your best friend.
 We share a trailer because we choose to, and I adore her the same way that Callie adores [Mariana].
 I’m very lucky!

 Without giving too much away, do you have a particular favorite episode or story line from the upcoming season?